Shell CEO sees oil trading between $60-$80

-DAVOS, Switzerland (Reuters) - Oil prices will not go back to the 2008 peak levels of more than $140 a barrel and are expected to trade in a $60 to $80 range, the Chief Executive of oil major Royal Dutch Shell (RDSa.L: Quote) told Reuters Insider.
+DAVOS, Switzerland (Reuters) - Oil prices will not go back to the 2008 peak levels of more than $140 a barrel and are expected to trade in a $60 to $80 range, the Chief Executive of oil major Royal Dutch Shell (RDSa.L) told Reuters Insider.

 Asked whether he expected oil to go back to $140, Peter Voser said: "I don't think so.
 Volatility is still high, but I do not see it as high as we have seen it in 2008."